 And he says that removing gluten can give great improvement.

 There’s no test for sensitivity to A1 casein.
 As a general rule, I ask all endometriosis patients to strictly avoid it.
 But I do permit them to eat goat and sheep dairy product.

-I start with gluten and dairy, and then if symptoms don’t start to improve within a couple of cycles, I look for other immune-disrupting agents.
+With my patients, I start with gluten and dairy, and then if symptoms don’t start to improve within a couple of cycles, I look for other immune-disrupting agents.

-Histamine is itself inflammatory but it also leads to a feedforward reaction of too much histamine stimulates the release or estrogen which further increases the release of histamine.
+Histamine is itself inflammatory but it also leads into a feedforward reaction of too much histamine stimulates the release or estrogen which further increases the release of histamine.

-And they also talk about a double hit on the immune system with bacteria and LPS toxin.
+The paper discusses how progesterone normally has a beneficial immunosuppressive effect and how dioxin interferes with that.
+And they also talk about a double hit on the immune system from bacteria and the LPS toxin.
 They went so far as to inject dioxin-exposed mice with LPS toxin and then demonstrate a greater risk of endometriosis

 And I guess, finally, for me, this dioxin study is a cautionary tale about the unforeseen transgenerational effects of environmental toxins.
 It’s another reason to appeal to our legislators to take action on pollution and environmental toxins.
 To protect the future generation of daughters from endometriosis and other diseases.